-At our Annual Stockholders Meeting held on February 17, 2012, we received stockholder approval to authorize us, with the approval of our board of directors, to sell shares of our common stock at a price or prices below our then current net asset value per share in one or more offerings, subject to certain conditions as set forth in the proxy statement for the Annual Stockholders Meeting (including, without limitation, provided that the number of shares issued in such offerings does not exceed 25% of our then outstanding common stock, at a price below, but no more than 20% below, our then current net asset value).
-Any such issuance of shares of our common stock below net asset value will be dilutive to the net asset value of our common stock.
-This authorization is effective for securities sold during a period beginning on the date of such stockholder approval and will expire on the date of our 2013 Annual Meeting of Stockholders, which is expected to be held on February 12, 2013.
-We expect to seek similar approval from our stockholders at our 2013 Annual Stockholders Meeting (the "Stockholder Proposal").
+At our Annual Meeting of Stockholders held on February 17, 2012, we received stockholder approval to authorize us, with the approval of our board of directors, to sell shares of our common stock at a price or prices below our then current net asset value per share in one or more offerings, subject to certain conditions as set forth in the proxy statement for the 2012 Annual Meeting of Stockholders (including, without limitation, provided that the number of shares issued in such offerings does not exceed 25% of our then outstanding common stock, at a price below, but no more than 20% below, our then current net asset value).
+This authorization was effective during the period beginning on the date of such stockholder approval, March 9, 2012, and expired on the date of our 2013 Annual Meeting of Stockholders, which was held on February 12, 2013.